The HiSET is one of 2 available high school equivalency exams in the U.S. The other option is the GED test.

 Candidates may be required to describe and compare some ideas in a number of texts or identify the author’s arguments.

 Language Arts – Writing

-Candidates have 120 minutes to deal with part 1 and part 2 of this exam portion.
+Candidates have 120 minutes to deal with parts 1 and 2 of this exam portion.
 This multiple-choice section (part 1) examines a candidate’s skills in English grammar and structure.

-In part 2, candidates must show they are capable of writing a well-structured essay, describe and develop a statement or argument, come up with evidence to support the idea, and come to a conclusion.
+In part 2, candidates must show they are capable of writing a well-structured essay, describing and developing a statement or argument, coming up with evidence to support the idea, and coming to a conclusion.